-Developing a local SEO strategy is very important for credit unions because you are competing in certain locations.
-Having these specific locations to “claim” can make it both easier and harder to show up on SERPs.
+Having a sound local SEO strategy is critical for credit unions because you are competing in specific geographic locations.
+“Claiming” these local areas can make it both easier and harder to show up on SERPs.

 It’s easier because it’s beneficial to have a specific area to link your credit union to.
-That makes it easier for search engines to say you are the appropriate result to show searchers in the areas you’re claiming.
+That makes it easier for search engines to determine that you are an appropriate result to show searchers in the areas you’re claiming.

-The reason it’s harder is that most credit unions investing a decent amount of money in marketing – especially with a marketing agency – will be investing a good portion into local SEO.
+The reason it’s harder is that most credit unions investing in marketing – particularly those that are working with a marketing agency – will be investing a good portion of money into local SEO, making it highly competitive.

-Whether your locations are filled with competitors who are already doing local SEO or it’s wide open, it’s smart to make sure your credit union is at least doing the minimum to show up in local search results.
+Whether your locations are filled with competitors who are already doing local SEO or yours is the first to try, make sure your credit union is taking the foundational steps to show up in local search results.

-Get started with Google My Business: If you haven’t done it already, it’s critical that you get your credit union set up on Google My Business.
-If you’re not sure how to do it the right way, it’s worth asking a professional to assist you.
+Get started with Google Business Profile: If you haven’t done so already, it’s critical that you get your credit union set up on Google Business Profile.
+If you’re unfamiliar with how to operate Google Business Profile, it’s worth asking a professional to assist you.

-Schema Markup: Using and optimizing schema markup on your website is another great way to impact your ability to show up in local search results.
-Google, Microsoft, Yahoo and Yandex actually collaborated to create a resource with schema protocol that would work for most major search engines online.
+Schema Markup: Using and optimizing schema markup on your website is another excellent way to impact your ability to show up in local search results.
+Google, Microsoft, Yahoo, and Yandex actually collaborated to create a resource with schema protocol that would work for most major search engines online.

 You can visit the resource site, schema.org, which provides everything from educational blog posts to templated schema code that you can apply to your own website (after customizing for your credit union).